ftokarek/Pylings/README.md

 - See the status of all exercises (done or pending)
 - `s`: Continue at selected exercise, allowing you to tempoarily skipping exercises or revisitng a previous one
 - `r`: Resets the current selected exercise back to its pending state, live!
+- `c`: Checks all exercises and updates the state, incase you modify outside of pylings.

 See the footer of the list for all possibilities.